 Vincent Van Gogh

 Vincent Van Gogh is one of the best known Dutch painters in history.
 Ironically, he was quite poor and unknown during his actual lifetime.
 His paintings were post-impressionistic and exhibited high levels of color, emotion, and beauty.
-His art was extremely influential in the century after his own.
+His art was extremely influential for the century after his own.
 Despite his early death (by suicide) at age 37, Van Gogh’s work had a resounding effect on the art world in the 100+ years since.

 Van Gogh was born in 1853 and died in 1890.
 Van Gogh’s family struggled with poverty since he was 15 years old, forcing him to stop going to school and begin working instead.
 He worked at an art dealership and was eventually transferred to London.

 Van Gogh struggled with mental health, having breakdowns that led to him becoming extremely religious — as well as led to his firing from the art dealership and numerous jobs after that.
-He eventually became a full-time artist, although continued to struggle with mental health.
+He eventually became a full time artist, although continued to struggle with mental health.
 He did a variety of inadvisable thing, most notably cutting off his ear and offering it to a prostitute.

-He continued to paint his incredible works through it all until he finally shot himself in the chest and died in 1890.
+He continued to paint his incredible works through it all, until he finally shot himself in the chest and died in 1890.
 Thanks to Van Gogh’s brother’s wife, Johanna, his art was collected and displayed in Paris, and from then on he became known as one of the greatest Dutch painters of all time — second only to Rembrandt.

 Van Gogh was known to have consumed a variety of substances, although his consumption of marijuana has not been specifically proven.
 There was a decent chance that he was actually painting on hemp canvasses, however.